Why Your Website Is Slow: A Web Development Fix List

 Core Web Vitals, in plain terms

 - Compress and correctly size every image before it ships.
+A hero photo does not need to be 4000 pixels wide.

 How we approach web development in Melbourne